Courting in the Age of Quarantines, Social Distancing & Pandemics

 So you already are acquainted with someone you’re interested in, and you see that you all have some things in common.
 Because you are already prepared for marriage, you’d like to take the friendship to the next level and enter a deliberate process of discovery.
 How to initiate a courtship:

-Either the brother or sister inform their Student-Laborer that they would like to start courting.
-The Laborer then makes the other party aware of the courtship request.
-The Laborer should not make their own determination as to who can or cannot court, fail to inform, or block someone but, if they have concerns about either the brother or sister, they should counsel both parties and inform them of their concerns.
-After the 2 have been informed/introduced, they can start the courtship process.
+After the 2 have been introduced and it is confirmed that no one is involved with anyone else and both are legally divorced, they can start the courtship process.
 If you live in 2 different cities/states/countries, find out at the beginning if one or both are willing to re-locate.
 If no one is willing to relocate, there is no need to court because obviously, you won’t be able to get married UNLESS you both agree to a long-distance marriage which is not advisable.
 Further information is available in the Courtship Manual.